Homotopy Hubbard Trees for post-singularly finite exponential maps: The triod algorithm: determining the graph structure

 We call two exponential dynamical trees $(H,f,B_{k_i})$ and $(\tilde{H},\tilde{f},\tilde{B}_{k_i})$ \emph{equivalent} if there exists a homeomorphism $\varphi\colon H\to\tilde{H}$ that restricts to a conjugation between $f$ and $\tilde{f}$ on the set of marked points $V_f$ and maps each branch $B_{k_i}$ to the branch $\tilde{B}_{k_i}$ of the same index. \end{Def}

 Let us state some simple properties of exponential dynamical trees first.
-Their proof is not very hard and works in complete analogy to the proof of \cite[Lemma 2.3]{BKS}, so we omit it here.
+Their proof is not very hard and works in complete analogy to the proof of \cite[Lemma~2.3]{BKS}, so we omit it here.

-\begin{Pro}[Basic properties of exponential dynamical trees] Let $(H,f,B_{k_i})$ be an exponential dynamical tree.
+\begin{Lem}[Basic properties of exponential dynamical trees] Let $(H,f,B_{k_i})$ be an exponential dynamical tree.
 The singular value $f(v_T)$ is an endpoint of $H$.
 Each branch point is periodic or preperiodic.
-The restriction of $f$ to any branch of $H$ at $v_T$ is injective. \end{Pro}
+The restriction of $f$ to any branch of $H$ at $v_T$ is injective. \end{Lem}

-We have seen in the previous section that different self-maps of a Hubbard Tree $H$ yield equivalent exponential dynamical trees (see the paragraphs after Definition \ref{def:RelativeHomotopies}).
-Furthermore, if $\tilde{H}$ and $H$ are equivalent Hubbard Trees, we can choose their induced self-maps to be conjugate to each other (see the proof of Proposition \ref{pro:Transformation}).
-Therefore, we obtain a well-defined map from the set of equivalence classes of Hubbard Trees to the set of equivalence classes of exponential dynamical trees.
+We have seen in the previous section that different self-maps of a Homotopy Hubbard Tree $H$ yield equivalent exponential dynamical trees (see the paragraphs after Definition~\ref{def:RelativeHomotopies}).
+Furthermore, if $\tilde{H}$ and $H$ are equivalent Homotopy Hubbard Trees, we can choose their induced self-maps to be conjugate to each other (see the proof of Lemma~\ref{lem:Transformation}).
+Therefore, we obtain a well-defined map from the set of equivalence classes of Homotopy Hubbard Trees to the set of equivalence classes of exponential dynamical trees.
 The main goal of this section is to give a constructive proof of the following statement.

 \begin{Thm} Let $H$ and $\tilde{H}$ be two Homotopy Hubbard Trees for a post-singularly finite exponential map $E_\lambda$.
 Then $H$ and $\tilde{H}$ yield equivalent exponential dynamical trees. \end{Thm}